eliasjrivera/SVG-Logo-Maker/README.md

 <br>
 Installation
 <br>
 The user should clone the repository from GitHub and download Node.
-This application also requires a file systemm jest and inquirer module.
+This application also requires a file system, jest, and inquirer module.
 <br>
 <br>
 Usage
 <br>
 The application will be invoked using the following command, node index.
 Answer the prompts.
-Then professional logo.svg is generated.
+Then logo.svg is generated.
 <br>
 <br>
 Support